Kohnert posets and polynomials of northeast diagrams: Introduction

 \section{Introduction}

-In \cite{AS22}, S. Assaf and D. Searles introduced the \emph{Kohnert polynomials} which simultaneously generalize two fundamental families of polynomials, namely Schubert polynomials and (type A) Demazure characters.
+In \cite{AS22}, Assaf and Searles introduced \emph{Kohnert polynomials} which simultaneously generalize two fundamental families of polynomials, namely Schubert polynomials and (type-A) Demazure characters.
 Assaf and Searles define the Kohnert polynomials as generating polynomials of certain diagrams in the plane.
-They drew inspiration from the work of A. Kohnert in \cite{K91} that gives a generating polynomial interpretation for the Demazure characters.
+They drew inspiration from the work of Kohnert in \cite{K91} that gives such a generating polynomial interpretation for the Demazure characters.
 In his thesis, Kohnert also conjectured that the Schubert polynomials had such an interpretation, and this was eventually proven in \cite{A22,W02,W99}.

 Schubert polynomials have their origin in the geometry of flag varieties.
-First introduced by A. Lascoux and M.P.
-Sch\"{u}tzenberger, the Schubert polynomials are polynomial representatives of Schubert classes in the cohomology ring of type A flag varieties.
+First introduced by Lascoux and Sch\"{u}tzenberger, Schubert polynomials are polynomial representatives of Schubert classes in the cohomology ring of type-A flag varieties.
 It is a central problem in algebraic combinatorics to give a combinatorial interpretation of the structure constants for multiplication of Schubert polynomials~\cite{P24, S00}.
 On the other hand, Demazure characters (also known as key polynomials) have connections to both representation theory and geometry.
-Demazure characters are the characters of certain finite dimensional representations, known as Demazure modules, that arise as the space of sections of a line bundle on the type A flag variety that has been restricted to a Schubert variety.
-Noting these deep connections to geometry and representation theory, S. Assaf gave a construction in \cite{A21} of a Demazure crystal whose character is the Kohnert polynomial whenever the indexing diagram is \textit{southwest}.
+Demazure characters are the characters of certain finite dimensional representations, known as Demazure modules, that arise as the space of sections of a line bundle on the type-A flag variety that has been restricted to a Schubert variety.
+Noting these deep connections to geometry and representation theory, Assaf gave a construction in \cite{A21} of a Demazure crystal whose character is the Kohnert polynomial whenever the indexing diagram is \textbf{southwest}.